-Honda H’ness CB350 is now available in India.
+Honda H’ness CB350 is coming soon in Nepal.

 Honda H’ness CB350 Specifications

 - Max Power: 21 PS @ 5500 rpm